foomio/k8s-proj/README.md

 ## Details
 Make sure you have minikube installed and Docker open!!

-In this project, I have set up a Kubernetes cluster with minikube.
+In this project I have set up a Kubernetes cluster with minikube.

 First you must start the service with
 ```